design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/editor.md

 ## EDITOR

-The _Editor_ tab is for editing the procedures for each of the nodes in your flowchart.
+The _Editor_ pane is for editing the procedures for each of the nodes in your flowchart.

-The name of the node being edited is displayed at the top of the Editor tab, next to the execute button.
+The name of the node being edited is displayed at the top of the Editor pane, next to the execute button.
 In the example below, the procedure for a node called `Second node` is bing edited.

 ![Node name](assets/typedoc-json/docUI/imgs/editor_node_name.png)

 Navigating between the procedures for the different nodes in the flowchart can be accomplished in two ways.
 * Clicking the node name will display a drop down menu, from which you can select a different node in the flowchart.
-* From the Flowchart tab, double clicking any node in the flowchart will take you the the procedure for that node.
+* From the Flowchart pane, double clicking any node in the flowchart will take you the the procedure for that node.

 The image below shows the dropdown menu.
 The flowchart has a `Start` node and `End` node, and two additional nodes, called `First Node` and `Second Node`.